Immigration Section Contact Details

 Telephone: +670 332 2111

-Counter Hours: 8:30am - 10:30am Monday and Thursday (except public holidays and other Embassy approved holidays)
+Counter Hours: 8:30am - 10:30am Monday and Thursday only (except public holidays and other Embassy approved holidays)

-Travellers of all nationalities, except citizens of Australia and New Zealand, will need to obtain a visa to travel to Australia.
-Some visas are able to be lodged online, while others need to be made at immigration section of the Australian Embassy in Dili.
+Travellers of all nationalities, except citizens of Australia and New Zealand, will need to obtain a visa prior to traveling to Australia.
+Most visas are able to be lodged online, which is encouraged and preferred to ensure faster processing.

-The Australian Department of Immigration and Border Protection is now offering online visa lodgement for most applications for Timor-Leste nationals.
-Online applications allow you to lodge your application 24 hours a day, 7 days a week, without having to come into the Australian Embassy.
+The Australian Department of Home Affairs mostly offers online visa lodgement for Timor-Leste nationals.
+Online applications allow you to lodge your application 24 hours a day, 7 days a week, without having to come into an Australian Embassy.

 Online applications are managed through ImmiAccount.
 Advantages of lodging online through ImmiAccount include: